DemocracyStudio/NFT_classification/README.md

 ### Timeline:
 - 3.6.
 Decide on a model.
 Finish data preparation.
 - 10.6.
 Start building the model
+- 17.6.
+Compare the models and pick one to streamline
+- 27.6.
+Testing and preparing the final protocol and presentation

 ### Literature:
 2021